Daniel-KM/Omeka-plugin-ArchiveFolder/README.md

 by a proxy.
 In that case, you will have to wait some minutes (or days) before re-harvest, or to check settings of the proxy and the server.

+### Xml Alto

+The namespace of the xslt stylesheets may need to be changed according to your files.

 ### TODO

 - List element texts set by the harvester in the table harvest_records, for the